Poland

 The statutory regulations are aimed at adapting Polish law to the increased requirements imposed by the NIS2 itself, as well as correcting the inconveniences observed in the application of the earlier laws.
 For instance, it is argued that the powers of the Government Representative for Cyber Security are insufficient.
 The Representative lacks effective means of influencing entities in the national cyber security system.
 In addition, only two sector cyber security teams have been established so far – other sectors of the economy lack teams to support businesses in responding to incidents.

-Furthermore, as the justification for the Draft Law indicates, due to references in the NIS2 itself, hereby the Draft Law will depend on draft acts implementing or used for implementation:
+Furthermore, as the justification for the Draft Law indicates, due to references in the NIS2 itself, hereby the Draft Law will be subject to changes, mainly in the area of conceptual framework, aimed at adapting the draft to the regulations transposing the DORA Regulation and the CER Directive.

 From the necessity of compliance of sub-statutory acts with the statutory acts, the amendment will imply changes in regulations such as the Regulation of the Council of Ministers of 12 April 2012 on the National Interoperability Framework, minimum requirements for public registers and exchange of information in electronic form and minimum requirements for ICT systems.